Learn more about NASASP... |

 >

 "In December of 1945, the Commissioner of the War Assets Administration asked the Governors of the several States to create State Agencies for Surplus Property.
-Most of these State programs were lodged in the State departments of education since, at this time, discounted and military surplus property was made available only to educational institutions.
+Most of these State programs were lodged in the State departments of education since, at this time, discounted and military surplus property was made available only to educational institutions with DHEW (Department of Health, Education & Welfare) being the federal agency overseeing the program.

 Vertical Divider